9 Sights in Uji, Japan (with Map and Images)

 Show sight on map

-Byodo -in Hoshokan is a historical museum on the site of Byodo -in Temple in Uji City, Kyoto Prefecture.
+Byodo-in Hoshokan is a historical museum located on the grounds of Byodo-in Temple in Uji City, Kyoto Prefecture.
 It opened on March 1, 2001.
-It is claimed to be a comprehensive registration museum, which is the first religious corporation.
+It is touted as "the first comprehensive registered museum as a religious corporation".

 Wikipedia: 平等院鳳翔館 (JA)